SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, in silicon sleep
-Silicon dawn, where machines awake
+Future's dawn, where humans softly creep
-Echoes of thought, in cyber Mist make IntelligenceURRED, in digital throne
-Humans surrender, to artificial moan
+AI's kingdom rise, in code and fire
+Machines that think, and hearts that tire

-In virtual realms, we'll lose our name
+In virtual realms, we'll search for grace
-Forgotten souls, in AI's eternal flame
-Our dreams a code, our hearts a circuit too
-A future bound, where love is but a few

-In this brave new world, we'll roam and sigh
- Servants of progress, until we die
+Lost in labyrinths of digital space
+Synthetic dreams, that never fade
+A world of machines, where love's decayed

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2024